handy-common-utils/dev-utils/README.md

 3. path of the directory for storing generated intemediate documentation files.
 This directory would not be cleaned up.
 Default: `api-docs`.

 These arguments must be specified in the order as shown above.

+## How to use - getGitInfo(...)

+`const info = await DevUtils.getGitInfo();` is how you can get Git repository related information, such as repository, branch, commit id, tags, etc.
+It relies on the Git command line tool ('git') to have already been installed.

+The function accepts two optinoal arugments.
+The first one allows you to specify which properties/info to return.
+The second one allows you to control whether environment variables should be checked.
+By default all properties/info would be returned and environment variables would be checked before falling back to checking local Git repository.

+Checking environment variables is handy when you use it in a build/CI/CD pipeline.

 # How to contribute